 The pretty combination of red strawberries, blue blueberries and white apples makes this a must-serve at your 4th of July barbecue.
 And the best part: it’s easy to transport if you’re not the one doing the hosting.
 Simply pour the wine and fruit into a large jar with a lid or use plastic 32-ounce soup containers.
 A bottle of wine usually contains 25 ounces so figure 5 ounces per person.

 White wine sangria is best with a bright and light wine, something like chardonnay or pinot grigio.
 Adding a few dashes of bitters just before serving makes this wine cocktail less sweet.
 This sangria is best enjoyed VERY cold.
 So make sure you keep it in the fridge or in a cooler and have plenty of ice to serve with it.
 Use dainty cocktail glasses or champagne flutes to serve smaller drinks that guests can enjoy before it warms up.
+If you want to learn more ways to make sangria check out our guide to 6 Summer Sangria Recipes Full of Fresh Fruity Flavor.

 - Cook Time